ganadurai/single-node-apigee-hybrid-install/README.md

     # If you prefer the VM to be created on a new Project with Apigee org configured use the command below
     ./deploy-gcp-vm.sh --project-create --create-vm

+    # If you prefer the VM to be created on an existing Project.
+    ./deploy-gcp-vm.sh --apigee-org-create --create-vm

     # If you prefer the VM to be created within an existing Project with Apigee org
     ./deploy-gcp-vm.sh --create-vm